 1. Eat That Frog Time Management

-I’ve been an entrepreneur for over ten years now, and the single biggest factor in my success has been productivity and organization, so I feel like I have a lot to say about making Mondays more productive, which you could add to your article.
+I’ve been an entrepreneur for over ten years now.
+The single biggest factor in my success has been productivity and organization, so I feel like I have a lot to say about making Mondays more productive, which you could add to your article.

 To have a productive Monday, start the day before on a Sunday night.
 Do a quick weekly planning session for 5-10 minutes every Sunday evening.
 This means that you can hit the ground running on Monday morning.
 You won’t end up wasting time deciding what you should be working on.
 You just do it.